 Sometimes, injured workers have the potential to recover pain and suffering.
 But, only in what’s called a third party case, where a party other than the employee or employer caused the injury.
 The simplest example is a delivery truck driver injured in a traffic accident.

 The delivery company’s workers compensation insurance company pays workers compensation benefits.
 But, if the accident was caused by the negligence of another motor vehicle operator, then that operator and their insurer are liable in this third party case.
+Any company without workers compensation insurance may want to rectify this by doing some investigation online on sites like paigeandcambell.com in order to obtain quotes.

 Here is more information on that subject: Third Party Lawsuits.